|

 one of the Page Saver menus.

-The contents of the page will be dimmed and a large “cross hair” mouse pointer will appear.
-You can then click and drag the mouse to highlight a region on the page (note that automatic scrolling of the page is not supported).
+The contents of the page will be dimmed and a large “cross hair” mouse pointer will appear along with the position of the cross hair.
+You can then click and drag the mouse to highlight a region on the page (note you cannot scroll the page during the capture).
 After you release the mouse button, you may adjust the size and position of the region.
-To complete the capture, click the Capture button.
+During this process, the dimensions of the region to be captured are displayed.
+Click and drag the “grab handles” along the edges of the region to resize it.
+To reposition the selected region, click inside it and drag it with the mouse or use the Left Arrow, Right Arrow, Up Arrow, and Down Arrow keys to “nudge” it one pixel at a time (hold down the shift key while pressing an arrow key to move it 10 pixels at a time).
+To complete the capture, click the Capture button or press the Enter key or Return key.
 To cancel the capture, press the Esc key.
 Figure 3 shows a screenshot of the region capture process.
 You may also view a video demonstration.
-From the Page Saver option window's General tab, you may make capturing a region the default action and you may add a keyboard shortcut.
-Refer to the section Customizing Page Saver for more information.
-Using Page Saver from the
+From the Page Saver option window’s General tab, you may make capturing a region the default action and you may add a keyboard shortcut.
+Refer to the next section (Customizing Page Saver) for more information.
+Customizing Page Saver

 Command Line